 While running a social media campaign for your brand can be an effective marketing strategy, partnering with social media brand ambassadors is even better.
 These individuals are loyal to your brand, and they further increase a brand’s exposure among new, relevant audiences.
 As social media brand ambassadors tell their own authentic stories, they share the story of your brand at the same time.

-This post will cover what a social media brand ambassador is and how to use them for your marketing strategy.
+This post will cover what a social media ambassador program is and how to use it in your digital marketing strategy.

 Let’s get started.

 A social media brand ambassador is a long-term representative of your brand, who primarily promotes you on social media platforms.